araluce/araluce/README.md

 #### Senior RoR developer

-- 🌍  I'm based in Sevilla (Spain)
+- 🌍  I'm based in Spain
 - ✉️  You can contact me at [araluce11@gmail.com](mailto:araluce11@gmail.com)
-- 🚀  I'm currently working as RoR developer at [Crisalix](http://crisalix.com)
+- 🚀  I'm currently working as Ruby on Rails developer at [Crisalix](http://crisalix.com)

 #### Skills